 Fill with orange juice.

-- You can modify this recipe by adding 3/4 ounce of vodka and cutting the sloe gin to the same measurement.
+- Add 3/4 ounce of vodka and cut the sloe gin to the same measurement.
 Some people enjoy gin rather than vodka.

-- The sloe comfortable screw pours 1 ounce each of vodka and Southern Comfort, 1/2 ounce of sloe gin, and is filled with orange juice.
+- The sloe comfortable screwdriver pours 1 ounce each of vodka and Southern Comfort, 1/2 ounce of sloe gin, and is filled with orange juice.

-- You might be sensing a theme with the names if you guess that the sloe comfortable Mexican screw against the wall adds tequila.
+- The next step is to add tequila.
 For this one, pour 1/2 ounce each of vodka, Southern Comfort, sloe gin, and tequila, fill with orange juice, then add a Galliano float.

-- The most complex and boozy of the lot is the sloe comfortable screw between the sheets.
+- The most complex and boozy of the lot finishes the name with "between the sheets" (a popular rum and brandy cocktail).
 To make it, combine 1/2 ounce each of vodka, Southern Comfort, sloe gin, rum, and brandy, then fill with orange juice.
-(The name refers to the popular rum and brandy cocktail, between the sheets.)

 Sloe gin can be bottled anywhere between 15 percent and 30 percent ABV (30 to 60 proof).
 This will be a very light drink with an alcohol content around 7 percent ABV (14 proof) when made with the strongest sloe gin.
 While it's similar to high-point beer, that will go up, of course, if you add liquors for the variations.
 The majority of those will still not be considered tough drinks.